jodalyst/bb_deployment/README.md

 One-time use of the code can be started simply by running the program with Python.

 For more standard operation, so that it is always running, we'll use `systemd/systemctl`.
 First cp the file `bb.service` file into `/lib/systemd/system/`.
-Then give proper permissions with the following command (we'll call it `pyrunner`, but you can call it whatever)
+Then give proper permissions with the following command (we'll call it `bb`, but you can call it whatever)

 ```
-sudo chmod 644 /lib/systemd/system/pyrunner.service
+sudo chmod 644 /lib/systemd/system/bb.service
 ```

 Then turn on daemon-reload: